 The symptoms of gout and the way they show up for different individuals may vary.
 Although most people experience gout in the form of an attack, some may have chronic gout.
 They have it all the time.
-Many a times, a person shows symptoms of gout after recovering from an illness or after a surgery.
+Many a time, a person shows symptoms of gout after recovering from an illness or after surgery.
 Gout can also cause inflammation in the fluid sacs in the knees and elbows.

-Indian Diet plan for Gout
+Indian Diet plan for Gout:

 A person suffering from Gout needs to take great care of his diet.
 He should take a diet that is low in purine and hence low in uric acid.
 It might not be able to cure the disease but it will definitely help to lower the uric acid levels in the body and also decrease the risk of frequent painful gout attacks.

-Simple tips to relieve from Gout
+Simple tips to relieve from Gout and reduce Uric acid:

 As mentioned earlier, obesity can increase the risk of contracting gout.
 Obesity leads to various other health problems.
 If you are overweight, it is advisable to reduce your calorie intake and get back in shape.
 Not only will it help to decrease the risk of gout but also reduce the stress on your joints and make you feel healthy.

 Keep your body hydrated so that all the toxins along with uric acid get eliminated from the body.
 Lack of water makes you feel dehydrated and also accumulates toxins and wastes in the body which affect all parts of the body.
 Drink at least 8 to 10 glasses of water every day.
 Research has shown that keeping your body hydrated helps to decrease the frequency of gout attacks.
 So make water an important part of your Indian diet plan for Gout.